karelia03/Nacef_Distro_Kracken/README.md

 <div>
   <h5>
     <p>
-    A new linux distro created by nacef kaddechi for his end of studies project.
-This was the collective work of "flen " and "falten".
-Below you can find an overview of our work , teckstack implemented, and some cool features about this project.
+    Kracken OS is a new Linux distribution created by Nacef Kaddechi as part of his end-of-studies project.
+This collaborative effort involved "Flen" and "Falten."
+Below, you'll find an overview of our work, the tech stack we implemented, and the standout features of this project.
     </p>
   </h5>
 </div>